 The series title is the nickname of one Dr. Russell V. Chillders, the aforementioned "psychic investigator" (why do psychics need to "investigate" shit?
 Wouldn't they already know?)
-Cover art is by Paul Stinson, save for Chill at top; its more mildly Gothic imagery done by Jack Thurston (for UK cover art and some plot synopses, go here).
+Cover art is by Paul Stinson, save for the first two titles above; their more mildly Gothic imagery done by Jack Thurston (for UK cover art and some plot synopses, go here).
 I can't get over that Cabbage Patch doll head at the bottom!

 As you peruse the covers, note the wonderfully dated fashions, standard horror tropes, occult fads, and paperbacks that cost merely a buck seventy-five.
 The '70s indeed.